Pogbino395/SelfLearning_AI_Plugin_UE5.3/NeuralNetworkTheory.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The step function is a simple threshold-based activation function.

 ## **Backward Propagation**
 In typical neural networks, backward propagation (backpropagation) is used to adjust the weights based on the error of the output.
-However, in this plugin, we employ a simplified and unique approach to weight adjustment.
+However, in this plugin, we employ a simplified approach to weight adjustment.

 ### **Simplified Backward Propagation**
 1. **Select One of the Best Networks:** After each training session, one network from the top $n$ best-performing networks is selected.